Bogdan1243/ADS/ADS_Project/README.md

   from the registry and stage cluster.
 - Promote Artist: Adjusts an artist's slot using decreaseKey() (for promotions) or remove() followed by insert() (for demotions).
-- Search: Runs KMP matching in real time and highlights results.
 - Visualizer: Dedicated panel showing live SVG diagrams of all four structures.

 ---